noahwc/shoelace/CONTRIBUTING.md

-This fork is intended to maintian shoelace@2.0.0-beta.32 and is not for active feature development.
+This fork is intended to maintian shoelace@2.0.0-beta.32 and is not for feature development.
 Please use the github issue tracker to report bugs.
 Pull requests containing bug fixes are also welcome.

 ---